wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

 ### Anti-unitarity of Time Reversal

 Wigner's proposal should not be limited by the word "symmetry".
 It actually states that any transformation who preserves the transition probability, then its representation is unitary or anti-unitary transform on Hilbert space.
+Time reversal transformation is one of such transformations([Bryan W. Roberts 2016][3]).

-Time reversal
+{{< fold "Note: Time reversal preserve transition probability" >}}

+In quantum mechanics, the quantum state is described by the vector in a Hilbert space(up to a global factor).
+Orthogonality between two quantum states means their physics is different. i.e., if $\braket{\psi_1|\psi_2}=0$, then there exists a measurement to distinguish them deterministically.

+{{< /fold >}}